-I would highly recommend to contact the guys at Nature Trails for both wildlife safaris and other experiences in Yala.
-A renowned team of naturalists and conservationists that have studied, researched, designed, developed and curated every activity minding the environment and local communities of the area, they do know what they are doing.
+I would highly recommend contacting the guys at Nature Trails for both wildlife safaris and other experiences in Yala.
+A renowned team of naturalists and conservationists that have studied, researched, designed, developed, and curated every activity minding the environment and local communities of the area, they do know what they are doing.
 And that will make your experience in Yala National Park an unforgettable one.
 On top of that, you will be helping the researches to go on!
-Isn’t it awesome to know you are contributing to preserve Yala leopards?
+Isn’t it awesome to know you are contributing to preserving Yala leopards?

 Of course, there are many other companies offering wildlife safaris out there, but you get what you pay for!

-I came to Sri Lanka to take part at a travel bloggers’ conference called TBCAsia, the first of its kind in Asia, along with other 50 international bloggers.
-Managed by the PTBA, Professional Travel Bloggers Association of which I am a member as well as Cinnamon Hotels and Sri Lankan Airlines, this invitation was an excellent opportunity I could just not let go.
+I came to Sri Lanka to take part in a travel bloggers’ conference called TBCAsia, the first of its kind in Asia, along with 50 international bloggers.
+Managed by the PTBA, Professional Travel Bloggers Association of which I am a member as well as Cinnamon Hotels and Sri Lankan Airlines, this invitation was an excellent opportunity I could just not let go of.
 In any case, all the opinions here are my own.